mscherotter/VI2ACS/README.md

 ## Running the App
 - Clone the repository.
-- Set up credentials and update the configuration/options in the ```appsettings.json``` file.
+- Set up credentials and update the configurations/options in the ```appsettings.json``` file.
-- Run the commands...
+- Run the commands:

 ```
 cd src/